UANATACA/TSA-REPO/tsa_gui.md

 <div style="text-align: justify">
 Unlike other Uanataca services, timestamp service does not make use of a RESTful API in its process.
 It simply performs request and response messages over TCP (Transmission Control Protocol) in compliance to the Internet standard IETF-PKIX RFC-3161 “Internet X.509 Public Key Infrastructure Time-Stamp Protocol (TSP)”.
 <br></br>
 The process starts when a client generates a hash value representing the data that is required to stamp.
+Then, the client sends a timestamp request to the Time Stamp Authority (TSA) server including the hash value and the correct Billing service credentials.
 <br></br>
-Secondly, the client sends a timestamp request to the Time Stamp Authority (TSA) server including the hash value and the correct Billing service credentials.
-<br></br>
-The TSA responds generating a signed timestamp token including the initial hash with an attachment of the current date and time, the source of which is reliable and synchronized to UTC (Universal Time Coordinated).
+The TSA responds generating a signed timestamp token including the initial hash with an attachment of the current date and time.
 </div>
 <br></br>